shopware/shopware/src/Docs/Resources/v2/20-developer-guide/90-storefront/30-assets.md

 [titleEn]: <>(Assets)
 [hash]: <>(article:developer_storefront_assets)

-Its a common use case to change some storefront templates in your plugin - Enabling customisation.
-Your plugin may require some custom styling to look decent and a few lines of JavaScript to add special features.
+Your plugin can include custom SCSS, JavaScript and other assets.
+It may require some custom styling to look decent and a few lines of JavaScript to add special features.

 ## Injecting into the storefront

+## Using custom SCSS
 When it comes to CSS and SCSS, they are processed by a PHP SASS compiler.

-JavaScript cannot be compiled by PHP, so [webpack](https://webpack.js.org/) is being used for that.
-This also implies that you must ship your plugin with the JavaScript already compiled.
-If you do not wish to create a custom webpack configuration, you are able to use the Shopware Webpack build Configuration.
-You need to define an entry point so that Webpack knows where to start.

-## Using custom SCSS

 In order to add some custom SCSS in your plugin, you just need to add a `base.scss` with your custom styles in the following place: